Marin Weekend Family Fun for January 3, 4 & 5

 Mill Valley Library

-Cinderella (1950) G, 74 minutes.
-Come to the cozy Creekside Room for free family films!
-Fresh popcorn and pillows provided.
+Roll the dice, spin the spinner, or work a giant floor puzzle.
+Fun for the whole family!
 For all ages; no sign-up needed.
+Free.
 Location: 375 Throckmorton Avenue in Mill Valley.
-For more info, call 415-389-4292 x4741 or visit their website
+For more info, call 415-389-4292 x4741 or visit their website.

 - Museums on Us